-The biggest advantage in starting this business, which gives it an edge on other startups, is that it gives us the maximum rate of return on our relatively small investment group business plan as compared to other businesses.
-So, by investing in this business you can make some serious cash on a daily basis.
+The biggest advantage in starting this dairy farming business plan, which gives it an edge on other startups, is that it gives us the maximum rate of return on our relatively small investment group business plan as compared to other businesses.
+So, by investing in this dairy farming business plan you can make some serious cash on a daily basis.

 2.1 The Business